Fractional AI Leadership

 Can this evolve into a full-time hire?

 If your org grows to need a full-time Head of AI, I'll help you hire one and transition.
-The goal is always a team that doesn't need me — the fractional model buys you time while the capability builds internally.
+The goal is always a team that doesn't need me.
+The fractional model buys you time while the capability builds internally.